Read-The-Question/rtq-review/src/pages/md/papers/sevenoaks-school--11-plus--maths--2012--sample-paper-3.md

 \end{array}
 $

-Let's account for the one zeroes now.
+Let's account for the one zero now.

 $= 20000$